tceccarini/FPGAlix/docs/FPGAlix/01_Hardware.md

 ### 2.5 Video signal timing

-The two datasheet figures below describe how the video pins behave, and are the basis for the acquisition core described in the next chapter.
+The two datasheet figures below describe how the video pins behave, and are the basis for the acquisition core described in Chapter 4.

-![OV7670 horizontal timing: PCLK, HREF and D[7:0] within one line](img/ov7670_fig5_horizontal_timing.png)
+![OV7670 horizontal timing: PCLK, HREF and D[7:0] within one line](img/01_ov7670_fig5_horizontal_timing.png)

 *Figure 2.1: OV7670 horizontal timing (source: OV7670/OV7171 datasheet, Figure 5).*